ddstevens/imperium/README.md

 The trackball that comes with the Micro Center fight stick had its own embedded controller.
 To minimize the number of USB cables I replaced the 2.5" trackball with a SuzoHapp 3" high lip trackball (56-0100-11HL).
 It is almost a perfect fit.
 The bolt pattern is identical, but I had to widen the ball opening by maybe a millimeter.

 The plan was to use 2 Arduino Pro Micros.
 One for the P1 controls (joystick, buttons, spinner and trackball) and the other for the P2 controls (joystick, buttons and spinner).
-I looked at Sorg's paddle adaptor (https://github.com/MiSTer-devel/Retro-Controllers-USB-MiSTer) and Niels3RT's SpinJoy project (https://github.com/Niels3RT/SpinJoy) felt I understood them and started to code.
+I looked at [Sorg's paddle adaptor](https://github.com/MiSTer-devel/Retro-Controllers-USB-MiSTer) and [Niels3RT's SpinJoy adaptor](https://github.com/Niels3RT/SpinJoy) felt I understood them and started to code.

 I discovered not all the Arduino Pro Micro's GPIO pins can be interruptible.
 Because of this limitation the Arduino Pro Micro doesn't have enough interruptible pins to support a spinner and trackball at the same time.
 I could have used three Arduino Pro Micros, but it felt excessive.
 So I started looking for a single microcontroller solution.